THE FREE TESTS ARE BEING EXTENDED TO 2021 AND WILL LAST UNTIL THE FUNDS RUN OUT.

 - Enter the code at the time they schedule their test on GED.com

 THE DEADLINE HAS BEEN EXTENDED!
-The funds have been extended to June 30, 2020, unless the funds run out before then.
+The funds will be exended into 2021 and will last until the funds run out.
 Once the funds run out or the subsidy expires, testers will have to pay the full testing fee ($30/first test in each subject or $120 per complete battery).

 The passing score for GED Testing is 145.